 About Me

-I'm a New Zealand-based writer of Fantasy, Science Fiction, Horror and Erotica who loves nothing more than mixing the genres together in weird and wonderful ways.
+I'm an Aotearoa New Zealand writer of Fantasy, Science Fiction, Horror and Erotica who loves nothing more than mixing the genres together in weird and wonderful ways.

 What are my inspirations?